trek-view/basecamp/_posts/2021-09-24-reverse-engineering-gopro-360-file-format-part-3.md

 <img class="img-fluid" src="/assets/images/blog/2021-09-24/gopro-eac-overlap.jpg" alt="GoPro EAC overlap" title="GoPro EAC overlap" />

 Here, we can clearly see the overlapping area, and it in fact measures 64 pixels (in a video shot at 5.6k).
-So we have 32 overlapping pixels of each side of the center of the image.
+So we have identical sets of pixels on each side of the center (32px either side) of the image.

 <img class="img-fluid" src="/assets/images/blog/2021-09-24/annotated-gopro-eac.jpg" alt="GoPro EAC annotated 2" title="GoPro EAC annotated 2" />

-It is this 64 pixels that needs to be blended.
+It is this 64 pixel strip that needs to be blended.
 Which makes sense.
 The 64 overlap, gives 2 strips of 32 pixel overlap each side of the center.
 32 pixels being the extra width of the overlapping frame (1376 vs 1344).
 So after blending, 32 pixels are removed, and the squares of these cubefaces reduced by 32 pixels to make a square, as required.

 <img class="img-fluid" src="/assets/images/blog/2021-09-24/gopro-eac-overlap-process.jpg
 " alt="GoPro EAC overlap process" title="GoPro EAC overlap process" />

-You might be thinking; why can't we just remove one strip of duplicated 32 pixels?
+You might be thinking; why can't we just cut one strip of duplicated 32 pixels?
 It's not that simple.

 Let's look at an example.
 First by splitting the left cubeface into two at the stitch line: